ali-Git-cell/React-Apps-websites/README.md

+Some of the best practices of React with practical Examples uploaded.

 Poke-app is fully react based, so in order to clone and use the code you have to download the npm modules.